Manasseh Masseh Lopes

 Sir Manasseh Masseh Lopes, 1st Baronet (27 January 1755 – 26 March 1831), of Maristow in the parish of Tamerton Foliot, Devon, was a British Member of Parliament and borough-monger.

-His name was simply Manasseh Lopes until October 1805, when he was created a baronet and obtained a license under the royal sign-manual to add the name of "Masseh" before Lopes.
+His name was simply Manasseh Lopes until October 1805, when he was created a baronet and obtained a licence under the royal sign-manual to add the name of "Masseh" before Lopes.

 Early life

 Lopes was born a British subject in Jamaica on 27 January 1755 into a family of rich Portuguese Sephardic Jews, who allegedly made their fortune as sugar planters and slave-owners in Jamaica before he migrated to Great Britain.
 His parents were Mordecai Rodriguez Lopes and Rebecca Pereira (a daughter of Manasseh Pereira of Jamaica).

 In 1798 he acquired Maristow House near Roborough in Devon, as a new family seat, from the estate of James Modyford Heywood.
 He also had a town house in Fitzroy Square, Westminster.
 He had also for many years been investing part of his fortune in acquiring influence in a number of parliamentary boroughs.